Peter Lopez (attorney)

 Peter Lopez (June 7, 1949 - April 30, 2010) was an American entertainment attorney, music manager, and film producer.
 He represented talent including Michael Jackson, Glenn Frey, Andrea Bocelli, Julio Iglesias, Michael Buble among the notable artists, worked closely with Jimmy Iovine, and was a producer of the Jennifer Lopez film Selena.
 Lopez was a partner at Kleinberg Lopez Lange Cuddy & Klein.

 Early life and education

 In 1971, Lopez received his undergraduate degree from UCLA and his Juris Doctor three years later from the same school.
 He was admitted to the State Bar in 1974.

 Career

 Peter Lopez began his career as an attorney in Los Angeles, in 1974.
-Over the span of his career, he represented Michael Jackson, Glenn Frey, Andrea Bocelli, Julio Iglesias, Michael Buble, Gerardo, Babyface, Laura Pausini, Il Volo, Manterola, among his many notable clients.
+Over the span of his career, he represented Michael Jackson, Glenn Frey, Andrea Bocelli, Julio Iglesias, Mónica Naranjo,Michael Buble, Gerardo, Babyface, Laura Pausini, Il Volo, Manterola, among his many notable clients.
 Lopez co-produced the Jennifer Lopez biopic “Selena”, López served as legal counsel for the Mexican rock band Maná, helping negotiate key recording and publishing agreements during the 1990s and 2000s.